manasanoolu7/Belgium-prices-prediction/README.md

 We have applied Regression metrics like Mean Absolute Error, Mean Squared Error, Mean Absolute Percentage Error and R-squared.
 R-squared is a statistical measure of how close the data to the fitted line.
 The higher the R-squared, the better the model fits the data.

+#### Inferences
+When considering all type of buildings, Test_RSquare increases from 0.47 to 0.51 when including the additional features (median price, latitude and longitude by postcode).
+When considering only apartments, Test_RSquare decreases from  0.72 to 0.69 when including the additional features (median price, latitude and longitude by postcode).

 #### Conclusions
 Complete dataset with more data and variables ( new features) could improve the model effectiveness.